fszale/resume/README.md

 - Principal Engineer with a history of technology innovation, complex problem solving, product development and support
 - Invented and implemented multiple systems directly responsible for 10+ millions in revenue
 - Broad range of experience in leading cloud platforms and technologies
+- AWS Certified Architect and Developer
 - Effective mentor and leader, communicator and inventor
-- AWS Certified Architect and Developer
 - Advanced work experience with Big Data, Rules Engines, Machine Learning
+- Experienced developing and managing local and remote engineering teams
 - Small business owner